chetnashah/webconcepts/ReactHooks.md

 In essence, reducers are queued pure functions that run on previousState+action during render to return updated state for render to proceed.

-Your reducers must return new state in order to re-render!
+Your reducers must return new state in order to re-render!, i.e it also relies on referential equality that is `Object.is` based comparision.

 * Each action describes a single user interaction, even if that leads to multiple changes in the data.
 For example, if a user presses “Reset” on a form with five fields managed by a reducer, it makes more sense to dispatch one `reset_form` action rather than five separate `set_field` actions